| |

 cloth laid out ready to make concrete cloth pots with

-Microcementing can be quite messy, so you'll need to cover the surface of the area you plan to work on.
+Microcementing can be quite messy, so you’ll need to cover the surface of the area you plan to make your DIY cement vases on.
 You also need a plastic sheet (or bag cut into a sheet) to cover the item you use as a mould.
 Before you start, make sure you have everything you need to hand

 Mix up your concrete mix according to the instructions.
 The kit I used simply required the resin liquid to be mixed with the powder.
 As this project required a more diluted form of microcement I added extra water.